Installing GAUSS Applications for GAUSS v12 and lower

 GAUSS applications are a set of files that need to be placed in the /src, /lib and /examples directory from your GAUSSHOME directory.
 To install an application, you simply need to extract them to your GAUSSHOME directory.
 Internally the application zip file has the same file hierarchy as the GAUSS directory structure and so all files will automatically go to the right place.

 - Open the windows file explorer and browse to the location to which you have downloaded your application.

 - Right-click the application file and select Extract All...from the context menu.

-- When running an example or your own code that uses the application an error appears stating "Library not found G0290".
-This means that the library file (which ends with an .lcg extension) is not in the correct file.
+- Library not found G0290: When running an example or your own code that uses the application an error appears stating "Library not found G0290".
+This means that the library file (which ends with an .lcg extension) is not in the correct folder.
 Most likely the application has not been installed, or has been installed to the wrong directory.
 If you have more than one version of GAUSS on your computer, it may have been installed to the home folder of one of the other GAUSS installations.